adambraimbridge/origami-service/README.md

   - `graphiteApiKey/GRAPHITE_API_KEY`: The API key to use when accessing the FT's internal Graphite instance.
 If set to `null`, metrics will not be reported.
 Defaults to `null`.
 The `GRAPHITE_API_KEY` environment variable is aliased as `FT_GRAPHITE_APIKEY`
   - `healthCheck`: A function to use in calculating how healthy the application is.
 See [Express Web Service] for more information
   - `log`: A console object used to output non-request logs.
 Defaults to the global `console` object
+  - `metricsAppName`: The name of the application to use when logging to Graphite.
+Defaults to `about.systemCode` then `about.name`
   - `port/PORT`: The port that the application should run on.
 Defaults to `8080`.
   - `region/REGION`: The region to use in logging and reporting for the application.
 Defaults to `'EU'`
   - `requestLogFormat`: The [Morgan] log format to output request logs in.
 If set to `null`, request logs will not be output.
 Defaults to `'combined'`